jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 2. Enter **Team Name** and click **Add** to add members and assign roles to them.

-   You can **Add** multiple entries as well e.g. in the picture below we have added two entries, one for Team Lead and one for Team Players and added members in that.
+   You can **Add** multiple entries as well e.g. in the picture below we have added two entries, one for Team Lead and one for Team Member and added members in that.
    ![7](imgs\7.jpg)

 3. Click **Save**.